-In 2016, Statistics Canada reported that Elk Valley Rural had 1,320 total homes occupied by a permanent or usual resident (see Glossary), up 6% from 2006.
-Information is only available for these usual residents and not the 487 additional dwellings (most of which could be recreational and not a primary residence).
+In 2016, Statistics Canada reported that Columbia Valley Rural had 1,888 total homes occupied by a permanent or usual resident (see Glossary), down 2% from 2006.
+However, there is a gap in data related to 2,278 additional dwellings could be attributed to recreational or commercial (e.g. short-term rental) properties occupied by non-usual residents.